 Because hemp is classified taxonomically as Cannabis sativa, Canada’s hemp production is regulated by Health Canada.
 Producers and manufacturers who want to work with hemp must obtain licenses from Health Canada in Ottawa.

 In order to grow hemp or manufacturer hemp products you must have a license.
-Health Canada license forms and information are located online here.
+Health Canada's "Industrial Hemp Licensing Application Guide" is located online here.

 Producers are only allowed to plant certified seed – there is no “common” seed.
 All hemp planted must be an approved variety, all of which have less than 0.3% THC in them in field.